-The Trustee is responsible for preparing the financial statements in accordance with the Trust Instrument and prospectus.
-Under the Trust Instrument and prospectus, the Trustee has elected to prepare the financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-The financial statements are required by law to be prepared in accordance with the Trust Instrument and prospectus.
+The Trustee is responsible for preparing the financial statements in accordance with the Trust Instrument and Prospectus.

+The Trust Agreement requires the Trustee to prepare financial statements for each financial year.
+Under that law, the Trustee has elected to prepare the financial statements in accordance with IFRS as issued by the IASB.
+The financial statements are prepared in accordance with the Trust Instrument.

-International Accounting Standard 1, Presentation of Financial Statements, requires that financial statements present fairly for each financial year the Limited Partnership's financial position, financial performance and cash flows.
-This requires the faithful representation of the effects of transactions, other events and conditions in accordance with the definitions and recognition criteria for assets, liabilities, income and expenses set out in the IASB's 'Framework for the preparation and presentation of financial statements.
+International Accounting Standard 1, Presentation of Financial Statements, requires that financial statements present fairly for each financial year the Unit Trust's financial position, financial performance and cash flows.
+This requires the faithful representation of the effects of transactions, other events and conditions in accordance with the definitions and recognition criteria for assets, liabilities, income and expenses set out in the IASB's Framework for the preparation and presentation of financial statements.
 In virtually all circumstances, a fair presentation will be achieved by compliance with all applicable IFRS.
-However, the Trustee is also required to:
+However, Trustee is also required to:

-- properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IFRS are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - make an assessment of the Unit Trust's ability to continue as a going concern.
+- properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IFRS are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the Unit Trust's financial position and financial performance; and - make an assessment of the Unit Trust's ability to continue as a going concern.